krishanu-2001/Edgar-Database-Analyser/README.md

 First of all, thanks for your contribution!
 Every small bit of it counts!
 You can:

 1. [Create a new issue](https://github.com/krishanu-2001/Edgar-Database-Analyser/issues/new) for bugs, feature requests, and enhancements.
-3. Star the repo, fork the repo, make changes, and submit a pull request, describing the changes made.
+3. Fork the repo, make changes, and submit a pull request, describing the changes made.
 4. We would love to get to know more financial metrics and optimization techniques to explore.
 5. Finally, utilize the Filing analyser for understanding the SAAS market and curating your portfolio!
+6. Do star the repo if you like it!

 ## Development

 To setup the user interface repo, clone it, `cd` into it, and then run `npm install`.
 To start the server `npm run dev`.
 To setup the data-scraping repo.
 Create a firebase account.
 Clone the repo, `cd` into it, and then run `webscrape.py`.

 **Contact us** - krishanu21saini@gmail.com - to discuss anything related to the above if you want to.